 He said it was interesting to hear that the walkers had never seen a powerful machine such as the Terrain Hopper in the Peak Park.

-A Rehabilitation Consultant at Leeds General Hospital who us stopped to speak with Debbie on the trail said he had never seen such a machine and would share details of the machine with the hospital so that they can recommend it to people released after rehabilitation.
+A Rehabilitation Consultant at Leeds General Hospital who stopped to speak with Debbie on the trail said that he had never seen such a machine and would share details of the machine with the hospital so that they can recommend it to people discharged after rehabilitation.

 A white lady who also stopped to speak to Debbie said her uncle, an outdoors enthusiast recently lost both legs and can’t get out into the outdoors on the normal wheelchair”.